Guide to Single-Step and Multi-Step Income Statements

 The Takeaway

 Both single-step and multi-step income statements provide a summary of a company’s revenues, expenses, and profits/losses over a given period of time.
-If you own a small business with a simple operating structure, you can choose whether you want to prepare a single-step or multi-step income statement.
+If you own a small business with a simple operating structure, you may choose to do a single-step income statement over a multi-step income statement.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.